Cryru/Online-Pong/ReadMe.md

 My friend wanted to play Pong but we couldn't find a working version online so I decided to try to create one.
 I didn't manage to complete it in the same evening, but 4 hours later (over the course of 3 days) my self-imposed gamejam speedrun was complete.

+All commits after the initial commit are done the initial development.

 # Requirements

 For hardware requirements check www.github.com/Cryru/Emotion